Search Free Denver Public Records & Vital Information

 You can reach the local branch of this agency at (720)-295-7964.
 They’re open Monday through Friday from 8 a.m. to 4 p.m., and you don’t have to have an appointment.

-The Department of Public Health and Environment’s local address in Denver County is:
+The Department of Public Health & Environment’s local address in Denver County is:

 120 West 5th Avenue